JeethanTauro/Jit/README.md

 ---
 ## Looking Forward
-- Implement Dynamic Memory allocation throught the codebase
+- Implement Dynamic Memory allocation throughout the codebase
 - Implement more of Git features like merge,diff,stash etc

 *Built in 10 days — March 2026*